-Quick-thinking Allentown Woman Alerts Neighbors To Fire
+Quick-thinking Allentown woman alerts neighbors to fire

 Watts and her husband have lived on the block for more than 40 years.
 She said she is grateful that she could help her neighbors get out safely.
 But it doesn't make her a hero, she says.

-"I'm not a hero its just by God's grace and mercy that we woke up."
+"I'm not a hero," she said.
+"It's just by God's grace and mercy that we woke up."

 While the cause of the fire is still unclear, it does appear everyone made it out of the homes safely.